Computational Narrative Understanding for Expressive Text-to-Speech: The LibriQuote Dataset

 \subsubsection{Text Preparation}

 For each audio recording, we download the corresponding book text from Project Gutenberg.
-Some books have different text providers, but we found by manual inspection that automatically downloading from these websites was either too complicated, or resulted in texts with very poor quality often due to OCR errors.
-In such cases, we browse Project Gutenberg to search for the target book, and discard it if not available on the platform.
+Some books have external text providers, but manual inspection revealed that automatically downloading from these websites was often too complicated or yielded low-quality texts, frequently due to OCR errors.
+In such cases, we turned to Project Gutenberg to search for the target book and discarded it if it was not available on the platform.
 We then perform quotation detection using BookNLP\footnote{\url{https://github.com/booknlp/booknlp/blob/main/booknlp/english/litbank_quote.py}} on each book.
-We discard every book containing less than $20$ quotations, as we found that these book were typically showing quotation detection errors.
+We discard every book containing less than $20$ quotations, as we found that these books typically yield quotation detection errors.
 For other books, we keep quotation positions in the original text for further alignments.